Dranelmek/ECS7019U-Advanced_Group_Project/Frontend/councilSite/README.md

 Runs the test suites for the front end.

 # Note That:
-  The webpage makes api calls to its own back-end.
+  The webpage makes api calls to its own back-end.<br>
-  Running the back-end simultanuously is required for the page to function.
+  Running the back-end simultanuously is required <br>
+  for the page to function.<br>
   Make sure the constant "APILINK" in App.js is set to the correct path linking to the back-end.
   ```bash
     Frontend\councilSite\src\components\App.js